JacksonNi/cs5200-fall-2018-BMF/react-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is the front-end part of our final project with react.
-Since we are all beginners to front-end things, this part is quite simple and ugly with very limited functions that only provide all requirements specified.
+Since we are all beginners to front-end things, this part is quite simple and direct with very limited functions that only provide all requirements specified.
 However, we do provide a powerful API service for this project, where you could find from our API document.

 ## Available Scripts